We tried a seaplane flight in Guadeloupe

 I’ll see you soon for a new article, and in the meantime, if you want to discover the region, don’t hesitate to check out the island of Marie-Galante.

-See you soon, and don’t hesitate to let me know what you think in the comments!
-So who’s going to have the pleasure of flying with you?
+See you soon, and let me know what you think in the comments.
+Who would you bring along for the experience?

 Written by Sylvain PONS